Vertical / Cinema

 Economic Model

+A new medium requires its own financial logic.
 Vertical's economic structure — from micro-drama platforms to creator monetization — operates on principles the horizontal industry does not recognize and cannot easily retrofit.
-The financial logic of a 90-second episode is not the financial logic of a 90-minute film.

 The Structure